astrolabsoftware/finkctl/README.md

 # finkctl
 CLI for fink on k8s

-Run `finkctl -h` on order to access inline documentation.
+Run `finkctl -h` in order to access inline documentation.